MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

-This possibility was explored by \citet{mallet17b} and \citet{loureiro17} (unaware of each other's converging preoccupations), leading to a new scaling for the aligned cascade's cutoff and to a model for the tail end of the MHD turbulence spectrum---mitigating some of the unsatisfactory features of the aligned-turbulence paradigm and thus providing a kind of glossy finish to the overall picture (despite their rather esoteric nature, the two papers appear to have become instant classics---so much so as to merit logarithmic corrections: \citealt{comisso18}).
-While the key idea in the two papers is the same, their takes on its consequences for the ``tearing-mediated turbulence'' are different---here I will side with \citet{mallet17b}, but present their results in a somewhat simpler, if less general, form.\footnote{Namely, I will ignore the nuance that, in an intermittent ensemble, fluctuations of different strengths that are always present even at the same scale will be affected by reconnection to a different degree and so more intense structures will be disrupted at larger scales than the less intense ones.
-This means that there is, in fact, not a single ``disruption scale'' but rather a ``disruption range.''
+This possibility was explored by \citet{mallet17b} and \citet{loureiro17} (unaware of each other's converging preoccupations), leading to a new scaling for the aligned cascade's cutoff and to a new model for the tail end of the MHD turbulence spectrum---mitigating some of the unsatisfactory features of the aligned-turbulence paradigm and thus providing a kind of glossy finish to the overall picture (despite their rather esoteric nature, the two papers appear to have become instant classics---so much so as to merit logarithmic corrections: \citealt{comisso18}).
+While the key idea in the two papers was the same, their takes on its consequences for the ``tearing-mediated turbulence'' were somewhat different---here I will follow \citet{mallet17b}, but present their results in a somewhat simpler, if less general, form.\footnote{Namely, I will ignore the nuance that, in an intermittent ensemble, fluctuations of different strengths that are always present even at the same scale will be affected by reconnection to a different degree and so more intense structures will be disrupted at larger scales than the less intense ones.
 I will also not present scalings that follow from the theory of the aligned cascade by \citet{chandran15}, focusing for simplicity exclusively on the model by \citet{mallet17a} (which is the same as Boldyrev's original theory if the latter is interpreted as explained in \secref{sec:revised}).
 In this sense, my exposition in \secref{sec:disruption_scale} is closer in style to \citet{loureiro17} than the paper by \citet{mallet17b} was.
 The material difference between the two arises in \secref{sec:recturb} and concerns the spectrum of the tearing-mediated turbulence.
 This is now moot, however, as the follow-up paper by \citet{boldyrev17} embraced the \citet{mallet17b} spectrum, if not quite the physical model that led to it (see \secref{sec:spectrum_rec}).}